Cajun crawfish boil

 2 7lb bags of ice

 Ethics Statement: I do not get paid by any of the companies linked below to endorse their products.
 I have or currently use all of them.
-The links below allow this site to make a small percentage should you choose to purchase a product from the amazon affiliate link.

 Your first challenge will be acquiring some live crawfish.
 I recommend using the Louisiana Crawfish Company.
 They ship nationwide and their prices are very competitive if you live outside of Cajun country.
 For this cook I used 30 pounds of crawfish but the amount of dry and liquid seasoning is good for up to 40 pounds.
 That may seem like a lot of crawfish, but you can bank on 3 pounds per person if there are no potatoes, sausage, etc. in the pot.

 It’s best to cook your crawfish the same day they arrive.
 You will start to incur more and more dead loss the longer you wait.
 After your live crawfish arrive you need to take them out of the shipping container and put the sack on concrete and pour ice over it until you are ready to cook later that day.
 Apply a new layer as the ice melts.
 Do not leave the crawfish in a cooler with ice or water.
 Believe it or not, they will drown because of the lack of oxygen in the water.